cognitedata/pygen/docs/index.md

     --cdf-project <cdf-project>
 ```

-If you are not using Microft Entra ID (Azure AD) you need to specify the parameter --token-url, --scopes and --audience instead of --tenant-id.
+If you are not using Microsoft Entra ID (Azure AD) you need to specify the parameter --token-url, --scopes and --audience instead of --tenant-id.

 ## Dependencies